MLXXXp/ArduboyLife/README.md

 Button    | Function
 ------    | --------
 A         | Pause.
-If already paused, step once to the next generation B         | Run at the current speed
-Right     | Start a new game
+If already paused, step once to the next generation B         | Run at the current speed.
+Pause while held, to view info Right     | Start a new game
 Left      | Restart with the same initial pattern
 Up        | Increase the speed